Skip to main content

 The Bigger Picture: Why This Matters for St George

-The NSW government raised approximately $4.1 billion from land tax in 2023-24.
+The NSW government raised approximately $4.1 billion from land tax in 2023-24 (NSW Budget Papers).
 With thresholds frozen while property values climb, this figure will grow substantially.

 For St George specifically, our region sits in a challenging position: